 Bellevue Hospital has always provided care for an ethnically diverse patient population.
-In the early eighteenth century, the infirmary treated patients from Holland, France, Ireland, as well as Native Americans.1 During the yellow fever epidemic of 1803, only a small portion of the patients admitted to Bellevue were natives and residents of New York: most were immigrants from Ireland and Germany.2 In 1904, almost 53 percent of the patients admitted to Bellevue Hospital were foreign born.
+In the early eighteenth century, the infirmary treated patients from Holland, France, Ireland, as well as Native Americans.
+During the yellow fever epidemic of 1803, only a small portion of the patients admitted to Bellevue were natives and residents of New York: most were immigrants from Ireland and Germany.
+In 1904, almost 53 percent of the patients admitted to Bellevue Hospital were foreign born.
 Their countries of origin included Ireland, Germany, Austria, Italy, Russia, France, Sweden, and Wales.
 In 1910, classes for Italian and Germanspeaking patients were started by the Tuberculosis section.3

-The ethnic diversity reflected the demographic make up of New York City's population.
+The ethnic diversity of the patients reflected the demographic make-up of New York City's population.
 In 1870, over 44 percent of the population of New York City was foreign born.
-Their countries of origin included Australia, Austria, Belgium, Bohemia, Canada, China, Cuba, Denmark, England, France, Germany, Greece, Holland, Hungary, India, Ireland, Italy, Mexico, Norway, Poland, Portugal, Russia, Scotland, Spain, Sweden, Turkey, and Wales.4 Noting the ethnic diversity of the city's population, Jacob Riis in 1890 wrote:
+Their countries of origin included Australia, Austria, Belgium, Bohemia, Canada, China, Cuba, Denmark, England, France, Germany, Greece, Holland, Hungary, India, Ireland, Italy, Mexico, Norway, Poland, Portugal, Russia, Scotland, Spain, Sweden, Turkey, and Wales.4 Noting the ethnic diversity of the city's population, Jacob Riis in 1890 wrote: "A map of the city, colored to designate nationalities would show more stripes than on the skin of a zebra, and more colors than any rainbow."5

-A map of the city, colored to designate nationalities would show mire stripes than on the skin of a zebra, and more colors than any rainbow.5 population.
-In 1935, the population of 10,863,527 in the New York City Metropolitan Area was 30 percent foreign-born, 28 percent Jewish and 27 percent Roman Catholic.6 In 1960, 20 percent of the white population of New York City was foreign born, and 29 percent of the native born white population had parents who were foreign born.7
+Decades later ethnic diversity still remained a major feature of New York City's population.
+In 1935, the population of 10,863,527 in the New York City Metropolitan Area was 30 percent foreign-born, 28 percent Jewish and 27 percent Roman Catholic.
+In 1960, 20 percent of the white population of New York City was foreign born, and 29 percent of the native born white population had parents who were foreign born.